 a different random division of the data into blocks, unless this

-is prevented by using the -I option.
+is prevented by using the -I

 The cross-validation procedure can be repeated for different random partitions of the cases into blocks.
 The average error rate from these distinct cross-validations is then an even more reliable estimate of the error rate of the single classifier produced from all the cases.